BenjaminSivac/Projects_2022/README.md

 I got tired of seeing basic, descriptive statistics while browsing for project inspirations, and so I reimagined and improved upon an old assignment I did last year.
 It mainly covers machine learning methods, probability, and hypothesis testing.

 ## Covid-19 And The Swedish Housing Market
-Based upon my Bachelor's thesis in Statisics, explaining my work and thoughtprocess handling imputation and modelling timeseries.
+Based on my Bachelor's thesis in Statisics, explaining my work and thoughtprocess handling imputation and modelling timeseries.
 *[Ongoing]*
 ***
 # SQL